- Renovations vary from small DIY projects to major remodels. They can help increase property value and make homes more appealing to future buyers.

 A construction loan is normally assessed based on the estimated value of your home when you complete your planned renovation.

-On top of that, it's likely you’ll be able to pay only interest until your project is complete.
-At which point, you’ll need to start back principal payments on top.
+On top of that, you’ll likely be able to pay only interest until your project is complete.
+At which point, you’ll need to start making principal payments on top.

 Construction loans can have loan terms of up to 30 years – just like a regular home loan - and revert to a regular P&I loan after.